genericmask/USF-F2021-OPSWAT-Senior-Project/server/README.txt

 3. Activate the environment with ". venv/bin/activate".
 Your shell prompt wil change to show the name of the activated environment.
 4. Install flask with "pip install Flask"
-5. Install flask with "pip install twilio"
+5. Install twilio with "pip install twilio"
 6. To start flask, run:
     $ export FLASK_APP=flaskr
     $ export FLASK_ENV=development